nohr-ai/Discord-bot-template/README.md

 # Discord-bot-template
-Template for creating csbots in python
+Template for creating discord bots in python